Keyboard shortcuts

 description: i18n('Description'),// Shown in UI (wrap with i18n)

-type: 'ui', // 'ui' or 'api'
+type: 'ui', // 'ui', 'api', or 'p2p'

-masked: false, // Hide from discovery?
+masked: false, // Hide URLs with sensitive credentials?

-username: null, // Auth username (if any)
+username: null, // Auth username embedded in URL

 path: '/some/path/', // URL path